CarmineCella/f8/README.md

 * [sound decomposition](examples/reconstruction.tcl)
 * [plotting](examples/plot1.tcl)

 It also comes with a system library that provides several functionalities, including [threading and sockets](examples/threads_sockets.tcl).
-Explore the [examples]/examples) folder for more information.

 ### Building

-To compile, from root folder type:
+To compile, from *root* folder type:

 `mkdir build`